6 min read

 Passive Radon Testing

-Passive radon testing kits can be purchased at a local home goods store, or sent to you via mail by Radon Eliminator.
-Test kits are typically used at the home owner's convenience.
+Passive radon testing kits can be purchased at a local home goods store or sent to you via mail by Radon Eliminator.
+Test kits are typically used at the homeowner's convenience.
 The data collected is only accurate if the directions are followed precisely.

 Active Radon Testing